top of page

 Please feel free to contact Dr. Eskenasi directly with any questions, comments, or scheduling inquiries which you may have.

-The fee is $275.00 for a 45 minute appointment.
-While I am not an in-network provider with any insurance companies, I am happy to provide the necessary statement for you to submit directly to your insurance company upon request.
+I am not an in-network provider, however, I am happy to provide the necessary statement for you to submit directly to your insurance company upon request.
 Some insurance plans with out of network benefits offer to reimburse clients 60 -90% of session costs.
+I'd recommend calling your insurance company directly to discuss the details of your plan.
+Fees are collected at the time services are provided.
 I accept payment via debit/credit card, and other methods can be arranged upon request.
 You are welcome to use your HSA/FSA debit card to pay for sessions.

 Where are sessions located?